A.CRE 101: How to Use the Income Capitalization Approach to Value Income-Producing Property (Updated May 2024)

 Definition: What is the Income Approach?

 First a definition to get the post started.
-Barron’s Dictionary of Real Estate Terms defines the Income Approach as:
+In our Glossary of Commercial Real Estate Terms, we define the Income Approach as:

 I’d add that the Income Approach is equally as important for Industrial properties as it is for those property types listed above, and that this approach can be used generally with any property that produces consistent, predictable income.
 Note though, that the Income Capitalization Approach can not be used with for-sale real estate investments such as condos, for-sale single family, land development, etc.